Pressure And Winds – Introduction

 - As we know , the normal lapse rate is the average decrease in temperature with increasing elevation (6.40 C / 1000 meter or 3.50 F / 1000 feet).

-- But this rate can very under diverse weather condition and so the actual lapse rate at a particular place and time is termed as environmental lapse rate.
-In contrast to these processes, changes can occur in a parcel of air without a loss or again of heat, i.e. by adiabatic processes.
+- But this rate can vary under diverse weather conditions and so the actual lapse rate at a particular place and time is termed as environmental lapse rate.
+In contrast to these processes, changes can occur in a parcel of air without a loss or gain of heat, i.e. by adiabatic processes.

 - Here an ascending parcel of air tends to cool by expansion, responding to the reduced pressure at higher altitudes.
 Likewise, descending air is heated by compression.

 The rates of adiabatic processes are of two types:

 - Dry Adiabatic Lapse Rate L: It is the rate at which dry air cools by expansion or heats by compression, depending upon their ascent respectively.
 DALR is 100 C per 1000 meters.

 - Wet Adiabatic Lapse Rate: It is the rate at which moist ascending air cools by expansion .
 This rate varies according to the moisture content of the air but roughly it is 60 C/1000 meters for saturated air.
 WALR is lower than DALR due to release of latent heat of condensation during cooling of saturated air.

 A cloud is an aggregation or grouping of moisture droplets and ice crystals that are suspended in air and are great enough in volume and density to be visible to the naked eye.
 Dust particles act as hygroscopic nuclei for the formation of cloud particles.